merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ### A quick aside to look for _nif_ genes

 Recall that contig 19 from this MAG is the one most similar to the contig from sample N25 that we blasted earlier, which means it should be the contig containing most of the _nif_ genes we were looking for.
-Can you find this contig and/or the _nif_ genes (hint: use the 'Search' tab)?
+Can you find this contig and/or the _nif_ genes? (hint: use the 'Search' tab)

 Well, I'm sure you found contig 19.
 But you couldn't find our _nif_ genes, could you?
 In fact, if you search for functions with "nitrogen fixation", you will find several annotated _nif_ genes but not the ones that we were looking for - except for _nifB_, which is not on contig 19 (as expected) but on contig 27.
 This is extremely curious.
 How could this happen?
 Previously, contig `N25_c_000000000104`, which contains 5 out of 6 of our _nif_ genes, matched with almost 100% identity against the entirety of contig 19 - so what is missing?